Belikhun/iot-smart-server/README.md

 > [!NOTE]
 > ### Project is not completed!
-> This project is a part of my thesis.
+> This project is a part of my graduation thesis.
 Papers will be published here once everything is completed.
 >
 > This project will not be maintained and the repository will be archived once the papers are published.